AndrewGarven/BladderCancerTransposableElements/README.md

 ## Notes

-- The model assumes input data has been normalized or scaled (StandardScalar).
+- The model assumes input data has been normalized or scaled (StandardScaler).
 - The pipeline can be extended to other omics datasets with minimal changes.